 The Shire, more than most of Victoria's regions would benefit greatly from access to autonomous transport technologies and offer a more safe, cost-effective trialling grounds for new innovations than in urban and suburban areas.
-Given the relative cost-ineffectiveness of running transport services in the Shire in a way which is convenient for people, autonomous vehicles represent a significant cost reduction associated with labour costs for running the vehicle, even when idle.

-The Central Goldfields Shire is apt testing ground for short-trip and automated aviation technologies such as UberAir, given the following factors:
+The Central Goldfields Shire is an apt testing ground for short-trip and automated aviation technologies such as UberAir, given the following factors:

-- Each main township is 20km-30km apart, which is ideal for short aviation trips (in reducing travel times to a cost-effective degree) - Land use is sparse and the risk for crashes is significantly lower than in urban areas - The airport in Maryborough was recently deregistered, meaning that there are available facilities, but new aviation services would not compete with existing local traffic - Aviation would address a critical need in the Shire to reduce travel times and provide affordable trips at the advertised \$4 per km from launch (with a pilot which it says it would reduce to 20c provided that they progress to full automation) as an alternative to owning a car - The market in the Central Goldfields would be more likely to share vehicles than in urban and suburban areas, making each trip yield more per passenger mile
+- Each main township is 20km-30km apart, which is ideal for short aviation trips (in reducing travel times to a cost-effective degree) - Land use is sparse and the risk for crashes is significantly lower than in urban areas - The Maryborough Aerodrome is an Aircraft Landing Area (ALA) and has facilities available. - Short trip aviation would address a critical need in the Shire to reduce travel times and provide affordable trips at the advertised \$4 per km from launch (with a pilot).
+Once automated, UberAir claims it would reduce the price per km to 20c which would make the service a viable alternative to owning a car - If the cost is discounted for sharing the trip with other passengers, the service is also more likely to capture a market for vehicle-pooling than if the same discount was offered in urban and suburban areas